 Basically, managing your project, including all necessary tools, will cost $100 – $2,000.
 Of course, you’ll always find ways to save on that.

-The most common reason that website projects don’t work out well is due to lack of proper management practices.
+The most common reason that website projects don’t work out well is due to a lack of proper management practices.
 Does your developer have all the required information/materials that will make their work go smoothly?

-How about the phone calls, the emails, sourcing of information, tools, and a host of initial, and post-consultations that are required for ease of communication?
+How about the phone calls, emails, sourcing of information, tools, and a host of initial, and post-consultations that are required for ease of communication?